Water Ice in the Edge-On Orion Silhouette Disk 114--426 from JWST NIRCam Images

-The spectra from the scattered light lobes (U, V, X, Y) are fainter after convolution because some of the flux is blurred away.
-The spectra from the midplane (W, Z) are slightly brighter because additional flux from the scattered light lobes is blurred into this region.
+The spectra from the scattered light lobes (U, V, X, and Y) are fainter after convolution because some of the flux is blurred away.
+The spectra from the midplane (W and Z) are slightly brighter because additional flux from the scattered light lobes is blurred into this region.

-We fit the absorption spectra of all pixels in the silhouette of the convolved images using the same method as for the unconvolved images (Section \ref{sec:iceabundance}), and the maps of the best-fit parameters are shown in Figure \ref{fig:fitimagesconv}.
-We find the ice-to-refractory mass ratio is generally higher by up to $\sim$50\%, the maximum grain size agrees to within $\sim$40\%, and the solid surface density is $\sim$10--30\% lower when using the convolved images compared to the unconvolved images.
+We fit the absorption spectra of all pixels in the silhouette of the convolved images using the same method as for the unconvolved images (Section \ref{sec:iceabundance}), and maps of the best-fit parameters are shown in Figure \ref{fig:fitimagesconv}.
+We find the ice-to-refractory mass ratio is generally higher by up to $\sim$50\%, the maximum grain size agrees to within $\sim$40\%, and the solid surface density is $\sim$10\%--30\% lower when using the convolved images compared to the unconvolved images.
 Overall, we conclude that the variation in spatial resolution across the NIRCam bands used for this analysis does not significantly bias the results presented in the main text.